bratislava/minio-deploy-action/README.md

 # Minio Deploy GitHub Action

-## Our fork of this repo is using prebiuld image instead of building an image every time when pipeline runs.
+### Our fork of this repo is using prebuild image instead of building an image every time when pipeline runs.

 Run [minio client][] in GitHub Actions to deploy files to Minio object storage.